Weather

 Crowds & Costs

-August receives some of the greatest visitor numbers of any month in Ecuador, due in part to the fact both Ecuadorians and travelers (particularly North American and European) have holidays around now, and deals in any region are hard to come by.
+August receives some of the greatest visitor numbers of any month in Ecuador, due in part to the fact that both Ecuadorians and travelers (particularly North American and European) have holidays around now, and deals in any region are hard to come by.
 The one exception to this may be quieter parts of the Ecuadorian coast.
 For places where tours are necessary, there are likely to be more departing tours than in other months.

 Chat with a local specialist who can help organize your trip.